 - Student assessment through traditional way i.e. written exams.

-Non-Conventional Learning Programmes
+Non Conventional Learning Programmes

-The Education system in which teaching-learning activities is offered other than the on-campus with fixed time classrooms.
+The education system in which teaching-learning activities is offered other than the on-campus with fixed time classrooms.
 For examples, evening learning, distance learning, vocational studies, skill-based courses, online learning, etc.

 Non-conventional education is inspired by the P.H.
 Coombs, and Ahmed who has worked on non-formal education for the poor.

-Characteristics of Non-conventional education
+Characteristics of Non-conventional learning

 - Learners oriented